Félix Fournery

 Felix Fournery (13 May 1865 – 2 February 1938) was a French painter, fashion illustrator, printmaker, watercolourist and socialite.

-A recognized artist in his days, he notably marked the collections of the Belle Epoque and the Interwar period, as he embodied the latest pictorial evolutions of the postimpressionist and symbolist styles.
+A recognized artist in his days, he notably marked the collections of the Belle Epoque and the Interwar period, as he embodied the latest pictorial evolutions of the Post-Impressionism and symbolist styles.

 Early life

 Félix Fournery was born of Louise Marie Davin, the only daughter of a writer, Félix Davin, whom, like his wife, died extremely young.
 His mother was then raised in a nunnery, which she left only to be married to Edmond Fournery.
 Felix had a brother, George, who became General of the French Army.

 During the Franco-Prussian War, Fournery and his family took refuge in Villerville, where his mother had a small fisherman's house.
 His childhood was scarred by these round trips Paris-Villerville.

 Training, career and other ventures

 Félix Fournery studied in the École nationale supérieure des Beaux-Arts at the age of 18, while joining Jules Lefebvre's workshop.
 In 1887, he became a member of the Société des Artistes Français.

 From 1877 to 1920, his career as a painter was launched through several exhibitions.
-His works of the period are perticularly inspired by Paris and Normandy, Villerville especially, where he owned a fisherman's house, thanks to his mother.
+His works of the period are particularly inspired by Paris and Normandy, Villerville especially, where he owned a fisherman's house, thanks to his mother.
 The Normandy coast is at the heart of his work.
 After a cruise to Spitsbergen and Norway in 1905 aboard the Ile-de-France, a liner leaving from Le Havre of the Compagnie Générale Transatlantique, of which he illustrated the souvenir-catalog, he made two exhibitions in 1906, named Études et Impressions: one in the Monté Carlo Palace of Fine Arts (now demolished), and one at the Grand Palais.
 The works he brought back from this trip to the Far North were then very noticed.
-This period is marked by an approach both symbolist and postimpressionist.
+This period is marked by an approach both symbolist and Post-Impressionist.
 Fournery also sailed across the French coast for his works, thanks to his boat, La Jeanette, to the island of Noirmoutier for example.
 In 1914, appointed as the manager of the Val de Grâce complementary hospital, Villa Molière, in the 16th arrondissement of Paris, in the Villa Montmorency, he moved there with his workshop.